linux-application-whitelisting/fapolicyd/README.md

 problem being addressed.
 They can pip install apps to the home dir or do other things you wish to prevent.
 Only root can install things that run before login.
 And again, root can change the rules or turn off the daemon.

+Another design goal is to prevent malicious apps from running.
+Suppose someone guesses your password and they login to your account.
+Perhaps they wish to ransomeware your home dir.
+The app they try to run is not known to the system and will be stopped.
+Or suppose there is an exploiatble service on your system.
+The attacker is lucky enough to pop a shell.
+Now they want to download privilege escalation tools or perhaps a LD_PRELOAD key logger.
+Since neither of these are in the trust database, they won't be allowed to run.

-That said, we have it in the roadmap to improve startup performance so that we take control earlier.
-But there is a limit to how early because trust sources need to be online before the daemon starts.
+Wrt to the second question being asked, we have it in the roadmap to improve startup performance so that the damoen takes control earlier.
+But there is a limit to how early because trust sources need to be available before the daemon starts.

 NOTES